Game

 a drawing of someone that focuses on their main features in an extreme way so as to make them look funny

-The street artist drew a caricature of my family.
+The street artist drew a

 contradiction